apache/kylin/website/docs/development/roadmap.md

 - More flexible index management (was cuboid)
   - Add IndexPlan to support flexible index management
   - Add IndexEntity to support different index type
-  - Add LayoutEntity to support different storage layout of same Index
+  - Add LayoutEntity to support different storage layouts of the same Index
-- Towards a native and vectorized query engine
+- Toward a native and vectorized query engine
-  - Experiment: Integrate with native execution engine, leveraging Gluten
+  - Experiment: Integrate with a native execution engine, leveraging Gluten
   - Support async query
   - Enhance cost-based index optimizer
 - More